thomaxxl/als-docker/README.md

 ## Run

-The following will build and deploy the container locally.
+The following will build and deploy the default container stack locally:

 ```
 # docker-compose up